naitikmundra/Money-Pipes/README.md

 # Money-Pipes
-This is just the bakend flask code. entire website is availabe here- https://naitikmundra18.pythonanywhere.com
+This is just the backend flask code. entire website is availabe here- https://naitikmundra18.pythonanywhere.com